azsk/AzTS-docs/01-Setup and getting started/README.md

 ### **Step 5 of 6.
 Create Azure AD application for secure authentication**

 Tenant reader solution provides a UI-based tool that can be used to perform on-demand scans to verify your fixes sooner, check reasons for control failures and view latest scan results.
 This step is required to secure the login and authentication process from UI.
 Use the `Set-AzSKTenantSecurityADApplication` PowerShell command below to configure the Azure AD applications.
-Optionally, you can create AD application directly from Portal using steps provided [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#permissions-required-for-registering-an-app) and then run the this PowerShell command to update the applications.
+If you do not have the permission to run this command, please contact your administrator to complete the setup using [this PowerShell script](../Scripts/ScriptToSetupAzureADApplicationForAzTSUI.ps1?raw=1).
+To run this script, you need to provide the subscription id and resource group name in which AzTS solution needs to be installed.

+The `Set-AzSKTenantSecurityADApplication` PowerShell command will perform the following operations:

+   1. Create Azure AD application for UI, if it does not exist.
+   2. Create Azure AD application for backend API, if it does not exist.
+   3. Update UI AD application redirection URL.
+   4. Grant AD applications permission to request OAuth2.0 implicit flow access tokens.
+This is required for browser-based apps.
+   5. Grant 'User.Read' permission to UI AD application.
+This permission is used to read logged in user's details such as name, email, and photo.

 ``` Powershell
 # -----------------------------------------------------------------#